 Congrats, you made it through my 10 concert photography settings for beginners!
 Theses 10 settings are no rules that you have to obey, but they’ve helped me building up my portfolio and becoming the music photographer I am today.
 So, chances are good that you´ll also benefit from them for your own work as concert photographer.

-Let me know which concert photography settings you are using in the comment section below.
+Let me know which concert photography camera settings you are using in the comment section below.